26 Different Types of Wasps in Michigan

 by tcmurray74 is licensed under CC BY-NC 2.0

 The hedgehog gall wasp is a type of insect found in Michigan.
-It has a black and yellow banded body and grows to be around 7-8 millimeters in length.
+It has a black and yellow banded body and grows to be around 7-8 millimeters long.

 The hedgehog gall wasp typically lays its eggs inside a round, spiny gall it creates on oak trees.
 Once the eggs are laid, they hatch into larvae, which feed on the tree’s tissues.

-As they develop, the larvae create chambers inside the gall, remaining until they are ready to pupate and emerge as adults.
+As they develop, the larvae create chambers inside the gall, where they remain until they are ready to pupate and emerge as adults.

 Adult hedgehog gall wasps will feed on pollen, nectar, and other small insects.